Caring: For Outcomes or for JoyBy Dr. Margaret Paul

 September 29, 2008

-Are you willing to take an honest look at your intent when you believe that you are caring about others?
-If you find others resisting your caring, you might want to consider that you are giving to get.
+If you believe that you are caring about others, but if you find others resisting your caring, you might want to consider that you are giving to get approval.

 Take a moment right now to think about a situation today in which you were caring - at home, at work, with a friend, or with someone you don't know such as a salesperson or a waiter.
 Are you willing to be completely honest with yourself regarding why you were caring?
 If you are, then go inside and notice if your caring had any outcome attached to it.
 Is there something you wanted from the other person?
 Is there some reason you were caring other than caring for the joy of it?